Hi there friend and Welcome aboard!!

-I used a NAIM DAC V-1 paired with an Oppo Receiver for testing, and primarily listened to Chon’s “Homey” album.
-It was magnificent to say the least.
+- I used a NAIM DAC V-1 paired with an Oppo Receiver for testing, and primarily listened to Chon’s “Homey” album.
 I also used the 225e’s with my Android (Samsung Galaxy S5) and Spotify.
 They were almost as good, but with the DAC there is a pretty nice sound upgrade overall.

-I wouldn’t purchase an amp for these, but it will make for a slightly better experience.
-For the most part these are meant to work with mobile devices, phones, etc. due to their low impedance and high sensitivity.
+- I wouldn’t necessarily purchase an amp for these, but it will make for a slightly better experience.
+For the most part, these are meant to work with mobile devices, phones, etc. due to their low impedance and high sensitivity.
 What is Sensitivity in Headphones?

 The Grado SR225e continues the e line, now with L-cushion pads and a seemingly crisper sound.